ngen-brett/gitlab-ce/doc/development/contributing/issue_workflow.md

 can be applied to a single issue.
 You can find the groups listed in the [Product Categories pages][product-categories].

-We have moved from stage based teams to group based teams.
 We use the term group to map down product requirements from our product stages.
 As a team needs some way to collect the work their members are planning to be assigned to, we use the `~group::` labels to do so.

 Normally there is a 1:1 relationship between Stage labels and Group labels.
 In the spirit of "Everyone can Contribute",